Bharathreddyshyamala/Traffic-sign-detection-for-autonomous-vehicles/README.md

 * Horizontal Flip: Tests symmetry awareness; important when images are mirrored or from reversed views.
 * Motion Blur: Emulates camera movement or fast-moving vehicles that blur sign visibility.

+**Non-Maximum Suppression (NMS) Tuning:** Adjusted the default threshold from 0.5 to 0.45 to eliminate redundant bounding boxes and enhance detection reliability under complex scenes.
 ### 2. Explainability:
 To provide transparency into model decisions, we implemented a Grad-CAM-style heatmap overlay based on the detected bounding boxes.